 The hot pink zebra writing was achieved when I found this fabric in a sheet at the dollar store.
 It had an adhesive back and was being marketed as a stylish DIY book cover for teens.
-I printed out (using my home computer and printer) the text in a font I liked, then using my precision blade cutter, cut out the letters on the paper.
+I printed out (using my home computer and printer) the text in a font I liked, then using my precision blade cutter, cut out the letters on the paper (add this to the one hundred and one other reasons I need a Cricut Machine!).
 This created my 'stensil' that I then used to cut out the fabric.
 Since the backing was already adhesive, I just had to stick in directly on the page.
 The purple pom pom puffs were part of a multi-colored package so I just grabbed the purples and used fabric glue to adhere them to the page.
 For the ballerina, I used a sharpie to color her 'tank' and 'eyelashes' and my son's yellow Crayola table paint for her hair.
 Her sequin skirt was actually a bow from an old headband I had laying around that I knew I'd never wear again! #upcycled

 Page Two: Chicka Chicka ABC

 This is from the popular kids book, one that we love to read together.
 As with the Melina text on page one, I printed out, on paper, the alphabet, used the precision cutter to create a stencil, then cut out each letter in the felt.
-This was such a long process!
+This was such a long process (cue the cries for the Cricut again)!
 Fabric glue secures the tree and its palm leaves.
-Using a cricket machine that cuts felt would have been a dream here... one day I'll own one!
 At the bottom, I attempted to make 'grass' that I could tuck the letters into when the book and page was not in use.
 This has resulted in several lost letters over the last few months.

 Page Three: Peek-a-Boo Numbers